 I have recently been in correspondence with Susan Johnson.
 Susan has a wide range of experience in animal welfare as well as in government in a number of countries including Bosnia.
-Susan was instrumental in assisting a local NGO establish a model no kill shelter in Brcko, northeastern Bosnia.
+She worked in the US State Department and was instrumental in assisting a local NGO establish a model no kill shelter in Brcko, northeastern Bosnia.

 Sadly, this shelter had to close after eight years because it was subject to sabotage, threats, abuse, theft and illegitimate lawsuits seeking to hold the operators financially liable for any and all dog bites in Brcko District.
 Susan Johnson’s experience with this shelter and in Bosnia in general has been invaluable in helping me understand the complexity and difficulty regarding animal welfare in the country.
 She says:

 “Bosnia – and the Balkans in general – is a very tough place for humane and effective animal (dog) control, mainly because of the difficulty in finding any local authorities who are really interested in doing the right thing, or who actually know anything about what the right thing involves.

 It is fundamentally a cultural problem which becomes a political problem for anyone who tackles it.
 Add to that the corruption and graft factor by which many at the municipal level have been skimming money from the budget for decades.
 There are consequently people and political parties with strong vested interests in the status quo.
 They resist change - including with threats, harassment, false accusations and other dirty tricks.
 If you look at the amount that different municipalities budget for stray dog control and the abysmal results you can see that a lot of fingers are in the pie.
 Considerable amounts are skimmed off with individuals getting considerable amounts ranging from a few thousand to $5000, $10,000 and in some case much more.